beginning of content

 How is metastatic breast cancer diagnosed?

-After you are first diagnosed with breast cancer you will have tests to check if the cancer has spread so your stage at diagnosis is confirmed.
-This may include blood tests, bone scan, CT scan and PET scan.
+After you are first diagnosed with breast cancer, you will have tests to check if the cancer has spread.
+These tests tell your doctor what stage the cancer has reached.
+Tests may include:

-If you develop symptoms that could be from metastatic breast cancer after you have already had treatment then your doctor will examine you and order tests that related to the problem you have noticed.
-Tests may include blood tests, bone scan, x-ray, CT scan, MRI or ultrasound.
+If you develop symptoms that could be from metastatic breast cancer after you have already had treatment then your doctor will examine you and order tests that relate to the problem you have noticed.
+Tests may include:

 How is metastatic breast cancer treated?